 Broadgate Circle is at the heart of the Broadgate neighbourhood.
-Located between Liverpool Street Station and Finsbury Avenue Square (home to London Design Festival’s Please Be Seated art installation and the events space, 3FA), it boasts some of London’s most talked-about bars, cafes and restaurants (with more coming).
+Located between Liverpool Street Station and Finsbury Avenue Square, it boasts some of London’s most talked-about bars, cafes and restaurants (with more coming).

-See below for some of the best places to eat and drink and discover the pop-up events happening this month.
+And, see below for some of the best places to eat and drink this winter.

 Grind: incredible coffee and excellent lunches

 Fast becoming one of Liverpool Street’s go-to bar and food spots, Grind ticks every box you could need – from healthy breakfast with a seriously good caffeine kick to small plates in the afternoon and evening.